UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 ## Clefts

-The free relative analysis is also extended to cleft constructions.

-☞ TODO: potential problem—"that" cannot normally head free relatives, but it can appear in clefts: "It is [the marrying off of young girls to older men often close relatives] that enfurates me."
+Relative clauses also occur in the analysis of cleft constructions.
+In languages that have free relatives, cleft constructions may have them, too.

 ~~~sdparse
 -ROOT- John is who we want to help .